 Adding Member to the Mailchimp List

-Add an action to add the member you have approved onto your email list.
+Add an action to add the member you have approved to your email list.

 Step 1: Within the condition's True branch, choose the option: Add an action.